flimflam-austin/hugo-cms-test/content/quick_reads/20201130-tony-hsieh-passes-away/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      > _“The ultimate definition of success is you could lose everything that you have and truly be okay with it.
-Your happiness isn’t based on external factors.”_
+      <div><blockquote><em>“The ultimate definition of success is you could lose
+      everything that you have and truly be okay with it.
+Your happiness isn’t based on external factors.”</em></blockquote><p></p></div>
     citation: TONY HSIEH
     _key: 5eb8c816d087
   - order: 1
     useCheckmark: true
     body: >-
-      Hsieh, the 46-yr-old former CEO of Zappos, died Friday from injuries sustained during a house fire.
+      <div><p>Hsieh, the 46-yr-old former CEO of Zappos, died Friday from
+      injuries sustained during a house fire.
 Viewed as a revolutionary business leader, Hsieh ('Shay') led Zappos to change the shoe sale industry forever despite not regularly owning more than 4 pairs of shoes.
-Amazon bought Zappos in 2009 for $1B+.
+Amazon bought Zappos in 2009 for $1B+.</p><p></p></div>
     citation: VIEW SOURCES
     _key: 6a11b0d9bf76